 History

-Born out of a group of community health centers established in Seattle in the late 1960s, Neighborcare Health is the ultimate community success story.
+Born out of a group of community health centers established in Seattle in the late 1960s and the Civil Rights Movement, Neighborcare Health is the ultimate community success story.

 Our first clinics were an integral part of the changes in health care delivery sweeping the country, reflecting their founders’ remarkable vision, courage and boldness in creating something unprecedented.
 They were volunteer-based and existed on shoestring budgets.
 Operating in converted apartment units, fire stations and even converted taverns, staff in the early days were incredibly innovative in figuring out ways to deliver health care.